aaronlerch/aaronlerch.github.com/_posts/2014-12-24-casual-minecrafting.md

 {% highlight bash %}
 wget -q http://git.io/Sxpr9g -O /tmp/msm && bash /tmp/msm
 {% endhighlight %}

-{% highlight %}
-MSM INSTALL: Configure installation
-Install directory [/opt/msm]:
-New server user to be created [minecraft]:
-Add new user as system account? [y/N]: n
-Complete installation with these values? [y/N]: y
-{% endhighlight %}

 Now we've got MSM installed and ready to be set up.
 There's just one teeny problem, MSM stopped pointing to the latest version of Minecraft a while back.
 But you can get around it pretty easily.
 The short version of the commands below is that MSM is also a Minecraft version manager, which lets you manage and run different versions of Minecraft for different servers you might be hosting.
 Yadda yadda yadda, we just want the latest version of Minecraft for our server, which is pretty easy.
 We have to invoke a magic hack the MSM folks put in and then tell MSM to download the latest version: